 - In the bowl the cabbage was soaked in, add the cabbage, green onions, puree, and gochugaru, mixing well to coat.

-Some use their hands (gloves are recommended if you do), I used a wooded spoon.
+You can use your hands to mix, gloves are recommended if you do.
+I used a wooded spoon.

 Fermentation + Storage